-Before loading with film, give it a trial run to get the "feel"
+Before loading, give it a TRIAL RUN to get the "feel"

-- 1 Check the TIME SLIDE.
-It must be down for all snapshots, including flash shots. - 2 Check the distance.
-Keep at least 5 feet from your subject. - 3 Frame the picture carefully in the finder. - 4 Hold the camera S-T-E-A-D-Y and press the exposure release with a squeezing action. - 5 Turn the WINDING KNOB to advance the film for the next picture.
+- 1 Check the TIME BUTTON.
+It must be UP (at "I") for snapshots and flash shots with your SM lamps. - 2 Check the distance.
+(Keep at least 5 feet from subject.) - 3 Frame the picture in the VIEWFINDER. - 4 Hold the camera steady and press the EXPOSURE BUTTON with a squeezing action. - 5 Turn the WINDING KNOB to advance the film.